windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 ## 1.1 What is Zotero Plugin

-Plugins can customize the experience of using Zotero and enhance its capability by adding functions and features to Zotero.

-The Zotero plugin has a similar structure of browser's web-extension, while developing a Zotero plugin is quite different from developing a browser extension.
-As a desktop application, Zotero allows plugins to be very flexible and powerful, like using Zotero database, accessing local files, and communicating with other applications.
+Zotero plugins allow users to customize and extend the capabilities of the Zotero reference management tool.
+These plugins can add new features, improve workflows, or enhance Zotero's user experience.

+While Zotero plugins share some structural similarities with browser extensions, developing a plugin for Zotero differs in important ways.
+Zotero is a desktop application, meaning that its plugins can interact directly with the Zotero database, access local files, and communicate with external software.
+This makes Zotero plugins highly flexible and powerful, allowing for more advanced customizations compared to browser-based extensions.

+For example, many plugins leverage Zotero's platform and APIs to:

+- Automate citation formatting
+- Integrate Zotero with other research or productivity tools
+- Customize Zotero’s interface to fit specific workflows

+Don’t worry if some of these features sound unfamiliar.
+In this guide, we’ll walk you through the process step by step, ensuring that even beginners can get up to speed with plugin development.

 ## 1.2 Prerequisites

+Before you begin, ensure you have the following:

-- Basic knowledge of web technologies, including [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+- **Basic knowledge of web technologies**: Familiarity with [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML), [CSS](https://developer.mozilla.org/en-US/docs/Web/CSS), and [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
-- A computer with [Zotero](https://www.zotero.org/download/) installed.
-- And most importantly, a good idea of what you want to build!
+- **Zotero installed**: Download and install the latest version of [Zotero Beta](https://www.zotero.org/support/beta_builds).
+- **A feature idea**: Think of a simple feature or functionality you’d like to add to Zotero.
+Even small changes can help you get familiar with plugin development.

 ## 1.3 Your First Plugin

-In this section, we'll guide you through developing your first Zotero plugin.
-We'll use the official example plugin [Make-It-Red](https://github.com/zotero/make-it-red) as an example.
+In this section, you’ll learn how to develop a simple Zotero plugin using the official example plugin, [Make-It-Red](https://github.com/zotero/make-it-red).
+By the end, you will have a working plugin that modifies Zotero’s appearance.
+This is a simple project that is ideal for beginners who want to get familiar with Zotero plugin development.

 ### 1.3.1 Developing the Plugin

-Make sure you have [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/) installed and configured.
+Before starting, ensure you have [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/) installed.
+Git allows you to clone (download) the project, and NodeJS is required to install and build the plugin’s dependencies.

-First, open the terminal and run the following code to clone the official plugin example repo make-it-red:
+First, open your terminal and clone the official example plugin repository:

 ```bash
 git clone git@github.com:zotero/make-it-red.git
 ```

-Download necessary dependencies:
+Next, enter the project folder and install the required dependencies (libraries the plugin needs to work):

 ```bash
 cd ./make-it-red
 npm install
 ```

-Run the following commands to build the plugin:
+Once the dependencies are installed, build the plugin by running the following command:

 ```bash
 npm run build
 ```

-The build results are `build/make-it-red-2.0.xpi`.
+The build process will generate the plugin file `build/make-it-red-2.0.xpi`.

-> 🔗 For Zotero plugins, we use `xpi` file extension.
-It is zipped with all the script files and resources.
-See [Plugin File Structure](#141-plugin-file-structure) for more details about the XPI file.
+> 🔗 Zotero plugins use the `.xpi` file extension, which contains all the plugin’s scripts and resources.
+See [Plugin File Structure](#141-plugin-file-structure) for more details.

 ### 1.3.2 Running the Plugin